ShayanBanerjee/RAG-Based-Conversational-Legal-Chatbot/README.md

 - **React + Vite** as a modern Microsoft Copilot–style UI
 - **LangChain + Pinecone + OpenAI** for retrieval + answer generation
 - **Sentence Transformers** for embeddings
+- A **single Docker image** that bundles both frontend + backend for easy CI/CD on AWS EC2

 ---